wermos/website/lessons/mathematics-physics-for-computer-graphics/geometry/how-does-matrix-work-part-1.md

 ## Conventions.
 A Word of Warning!

-You may be surprised to find that the information we give on this page differs from what you see in other books or on the internet.
-The information is the same, but the order or the sign of the matrix coefficients may differ.
+You may be surprised that the information we give on this page differs from what you see in other books or on the internet.
+The information is the same, but the matrix coefficients' order or sign may differ.
 This is because different authors/programs use different conventions.
 Try to follow the logic of this lesson without paying too much attention to what other documents might say, and read the next chapter, which will explain exactly how different conventions change how we present them on paper and implement them in a program.

 ## Point-Matrix Multiplication

 In this lesson, we will start to put all the things we have learned about points, vectors, matrices, and coordinate systems together.
 And at last, you will learn how matrices work.
 We mentioned in the previous chapter that two matrices needed compatible sizes to be multiplied by each other.
 For instance, the matrices of size **m x p** and **p x n** can be multiplied by each other.
 We also mentioned in the previous chapter that we would primarily deal with 4x4 matrices in computer graphics.

-A point or a vector is a sequence of three numbers, and for this reason, they too can be written as a 1x3 matrix, a matrix that has one row and three columns.
+A point or a vector is a sequence of three numbers, and for this reason, they can also be written as a 1x3 matrix, a matrix with one row and three columns.
 Here is an example of a point written in matrix form:

 $$P = [x y z].$$